The following courses are highly recommended for all AIRR positions:

 Outreach Coordinator

-The AIRR Outreach Coordinator is responsible for creating and/or maintaining existing partnerships with: nearby community centers that serve the American Indian/Native American/ Indigenous population, afterschool programs, and/or reservations/rancherias.
+The AIRR Outreach Coordinator is responsible for creating and/or maintaining existing partnerships with: including but not limited to nearby community centers that serve the American Indian/Native American/ Indigenous population, afterschool programs, and/or reservations/rancherias.
 They will provide outreach services on a weekly basis, including participating in tribal college motivation days that take place in the community.
 They will act as a mentor to the students they work with, providing tutoring services, hosting workshops, and promoting a college going culture.

 The Outreach Coordinator will be responsible for:

-• Establish partnerships with school(s), programs, reservations, or rancherias that have high population of American Indian/Native American/Indigenous students (consider schools where students are at-risk and underserved).
+Establish partnerships with schools, programs, reservations, or rancherias serving underserved student populations, including those that have a high population of American Indian/Native American/Indigenous students

-• Conducting weekly or regular outreach visits to 1-2 schools with a large population of American Indian/Native American/Indigenous students.
+Conducting outreach visits to schools or youth programs, including those with large populations of American Indian/Native American/Indigenous students.

 Retention Positions